Cysharp/MagicOnion/benchmark/app/README.md

 ### Prerequisites

 Windows or Linux or MacOS with Docker.
-Keep in mind that the results on MacOS may not be that reliable, Docker for Mac runs on a VM.
+Keep in mind that the results on MacOS/Windows may not be that reliable, Docker for Mac/Windows runs on a VM.

 ### Running benchmark